camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 4.2.
 Sorting

-Sorting the result of a query on a resource collection requires two main parameters:
+Sorting the result of a query on a resource collection is based on two main parameters:

+- `orderBy`: it contains the names of the attributes on which the sort is performed, with comma separated if there is more than one criteria.
+  - When sorting is performed only based in one attribute it is allowed to not use and document this query param up to WG decision, clearly indicating within `order` query param on which attribute the sorting is based.
+  - When sorting is perfomed based on several attributes, it is required the use of this query param.
+- `order`: sorting can be done in ascendent or descentent order.
+  - To specify which sort criteria, it is needed to use "asc" or "desc" as query value.
+  - Default value is agreed within the WG, as every API may have their own particularities/use cases.
+  - When sorting is perfomed based on several attributes, `order` logic is performed based on the first attribute indicated within `orderBy` query param.

-Note: Services must accept and use these parameters when sorting is supported.
+NOTE: Services must accept and use these parameters when sorting is supported.
 If a parameter is not supported, the service should return an error message.
-- `orderBy`: it contains the names of the attributes on which the sort is performed, with comma separated if there is more than one criteria.
-- `order`: by default, sorting is done in descending order.

-If you may want to specify which sort criteria, you need to use "asc" or "desc" as query value.

 For example, The list of orders is retrieved, sorted by rating, reviews and name with descending criteria.